-Sec.
+- Sec.
 301. Notification.
-The Office of Academic Affairs will notify candidates in writing as far ahead as possible of the date on which their case is to be introduced in the Advisory Committee.
+The Office of Academic Affairs will notify candidates in writing as far ahead as possible of the date on which their case is to be introduced in the Advisory Committee. - Sec.

-Sec.
 302. Response to Student Evaluations.
 When student evaluations are returned to faculty members, they shall be routinely invited to return a written comment on them to the Office of Academic Affairs as well as to their department chairs.
 They shall be invited again by the office, when their case is considered, to make a general summary comment on the evidence provided by the student evaluations.
 These comments shall be made available to the Advisory Committee.

-Sec.
+- 5.6 Guidelines of the Academic Council for the Evaluation of Candidates for Promotion to the Rank of Professor - Sec.
 303. Record of Leaves.
-In addition the Office of Academic Affairs shall make available to the Advisory Committee the candidates' applications for and reports on sabbaticals and leaves of absence.
+In addition the Office of Academic Affairs shall make available to the Advisory Committee the candidates' applications for and reports on sabbaticals and leaves of absence. - Sec.

-Sec.
 304. Additional Outside Opinions.
 The Office of Academic Affairs and the Advisory Committee, after notification and discussion with the department chair, the counselor, and the candidate, may solicit additional opinions of a candidate's work from outside and inside authorities.
 These opinions and the invitations to offer them are to be subject to the procedures guiding the department chair, the counselor, and the candidate in their solicitation of opinions [see Sec.
 102 (b). and Sec.
-202 (b)].
+202 (b)]. - Sec.

-Sec.
 305. Candidate May Meet with Advisory Committee.
-The candidate may appear, at his/her request, before the Advisory Committee, and he/she may submit statements in writing to that body.
+The candidate may appear, at his/her request, before the Advisory Committee, and he/she may submit statements in writing to that body. - Sec.

-Sec.
 306. Informing the Participants.
 It is the responsibility of the Office of Academic Affairs to keep the department chair (and the candidate's counselor if these are not the same) informed of the status of the case.